Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 Use this quick table as a decision aid:

-| Item to confirm | Why it matters | What we should ask for |
+| Item to confirm | Why it matters | What you should ask for |

 |---|---|---|

-| Housing allowance | Cash flow and where we can afford to live | Monthly amount in AED, paid when, and if it changes after probation |
+| Housing allowance | Cash flow and where you can afford to live | Monthly amount in AED, paid when, and if it changes after probation |

 | Flights and relocation | Big upfront cost | One-way or return flights, baggage allowance, shipment coverage, repayment clause |